Install Hyper-V on Windows 10

 Enable Hyper-V to create virtual machines on Windows 10.

-Hyper-V can be enabled in many ways including using the Windows 10 control panel, PowerShell (my favorite) or using the Deployment Imaging Servicing and Management tool (DISM).
+Hyper-V can be enabled in many ways including using the Windows 10 control panel, PowerShell or using the Deployment Imaging Servicing and Management tool (DISM).
 This documents walks through each option.

 Note: Hyper-V is built into Windows as an optional feature -- there is no Hyper-V download.

 - Windows 10 Enterprise, Pro, or Education